phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

   "linker": "rust-lld",
   ```

-  Instead of using the platform's default linker (which might not support Linux targets), we use the cross platform [LLD] linker that is shipped with Rust for linking our kernel.
+  Instead of using the platform's default linker (which might not support our custom target), we use the cross platform [LLD] linker that is shipped with Rust for linking our kernel.

   [LLD]: https://lld.llvm.org/